vectorgrp/sil-kit/docs/api/pubsub.rst

 Both data publishers and data subscribers define a media type as part of their |PubSubSpec|.
 It is a meta description of the transmitted data in accordance to `RFC2046 <https://datatracker.ietf.org/doc/html/rfc2046>`_ and should be used to provide information about the de-/serialization of the underlying user data.
-Just like the topic, the media type has to match between data publishers/Subscribers for communication to take place.
-An empty string on a Data subscriber is a wildcard and will match any other media type of data publishers.
+Just like the topic, the media type has to match between data publishers/subscribers for communication to take place.
+An empty string on a data subscriber is a wildcard and will match any other media type of data publishers.
 Data publishers should provide information about the data they are going to publish and have no wildcard functionality for the media type.

+When data is serialized using SIL Kit's :doc:`Data Serialization/Deserialization API</api/serdes>`, media type constant |MediaTypeData| must be used.

 Labels
 ~~~~~~